 York Hill Campus: 203-582-8291

 Each resident student will be permitted two lockouts per academic year.
 The Office of Residential Life reserves the right to charge $25 for each additional lockout.

 One of the most important experiences you have in college involves your relationship with your roommate(s).
-Incoming students can select one roommate when signing up for housing or will be matched with a roommate according to the information provided in the lifestyle survey.
-As returning students, you have the opportunity to choose your roommate(s).
+Incoming students can select one roommate when signing up for housing or they will be matched with a roommate according to the information provided in a lifestyle survey.
+Returning sophomores, juniors, and seniors have the opportunity to choose their own roommate(s).
 All first-year residents will be required to complete a room and/or suite contract within the first three weeks of the fall semester.
 Successful group living is built upon mutual respect and respect for the rights of the individual.
 Disruptions among roommates are handled by the residential life staff and may result in student conduct action or a new room assignment.
-This decision is made at the discretion of the director of residential life or designee.
+These decisions are made at the discretion of the director of residential life or designee.

 Room selection is done through a lottery process in the spring semester (fall semester for rising juniors and seniors).
 Information and materials regarding this process will be distributed to all resident students in advance.
 Students participating in the process must have paid their housing reservation fee and complete the housing contract on time to return to the residence halls.
 Students studying abroad for a semester are eligible to live in housing upon their return.
 Residential Life cannot hold a room during the fall semester or reserve a space for an entire year.

 Room Change Procedure